History menu >

 Sunday Worship on the first Sunday of the month often includes a short period of discussion and a cup of tea or coffee.

 There are links with Madresfield C of E School located opposite the church, and parents are encouraged to join their children when events are held in church.

-A popular Children's Service for pre-school children and parents is held at 2:15 pm on occasional Mondays in term time, lasting about thirty minutes.
-Details can be found on the noticeboard page of the Guarlford village website.
+A popular Children's Service for pre-school children and parents is held at 2:15 pm on occasional Tuesdays in term time, lasting about thirty minutes.
+Details can be found on the noticeboard page of the Guarlford Parish website.

 A team of volunteers from the parish are part of the Open the Book project, and each week the team visits Madresfield C of E School to present Bible stories during assembly, often dramatizing them.
 These assemblies are very popular with the children, who enjoy being involved in telling the stories.

 Car parking is available in Madresfield Road outside the church and in the side road adjoining Madresfield Club.